CameronWD/Restful-Motoracing-API/README.md

  It is important to plan out larger projects to make sure that goals are met in a timely manner, ensuring greater organization and time manamgnet.

  Trello was the project managment software used for this project.
 Additionally, User Stories were utilized at the start of the project as a way to develop furhter understanding of possible needs or functions for future users of the API.
+I also did daily standup notes as a way to track my progress.

-## Perzonalised Enthusiest Experience
+## User Stories
 ### 1. User Story:
 - As a user without an account,
   I want to be able to view a driver's complete profile, including their name, date of birth, nationality, and team affiliation.